 Did you know that fire claims 50% more male lives than female in a year?
 This is due to the fact that men are more likely to work in industrial jobs that involve dangerous fires.

 Fire can be extremely dangerous and can claim many lives in addition to the loss of property.
-A thorough knowledge of fire safety is one of the paramount requirements in every home.
+Thorough knowledge of fire safety is one of the paramount requirements in every home.
 Some fire safety tips are mentioned below will help you in reducing the risk of a catastrophic disaster.

 - First and foremost, check smoke alarms.
 Change the batteries regularly.
 Smoke alarms are known to reduce the chances of death by fire by 50%!
 Its best advised to install smoke alarms on every level of your home, outside every sleeping area, and in each bedroom.
 Ensure that they are working properly.
 Change batteries once every 6 months, even if the smoke alarm is directly wired to the home electrical system.
 Most smoke alarms have a lifetime of 4 years, so if your smoke alarms are older than 10 years, its time you change it.